When done right, real estate investing can generate shockingly high returns.

 Different types of real estate investments come with different perks, but consider the following as you create an investing plan.

 As outlined above, real estate offers the potential for high returns.

 A house flipper, for example, can realistically invest $100,000 in acquisition and renovation costs, then sell that property for $150,000.
-That’s a 50% return on investment in a few months, and doesn’t even account for leverage (more on that momentarily).
+That’s a 50% return on investment in a few months, and it doesn’t even account for leverage (more on that momentarily).

 Real estate investing comes with several barriers to entry, limiting the competition among investors.
 While anyone with $100 can invest in stocks instantaneously through their brokerage account, it takes far more money, time, and skill to invest in real estate.

 This makes it easier to earn high returns.